cameronmcewan/cameronmcewan/README.md

 ### Hi there 👋
+📍 I'm from Manchester but have been based in Bristol for the last 5 years (UK)!

+🙋🏼‍♂️ My pronouns are: he/him

+🎓 I’m currently working towards an MSc in Financial Technology with Data Science at the University of Bristol, UK

+⌨️ I am currently working on several projects using Python, R, AWS and soon Tableau.

+⚽️ I'm a massive football fan!

 <!--
 **cameronmcewan/cameronmcewan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.